smjonas/snippet-converter.nvim/README.md

 Support for the following formats is planned for a future version:
 - Native [LuaSnip](https://github.com/L3MON4D3/LuaSnip) (the snippets are defined in Lua code)
 - [neosnippet.vim](https://github.com/Shougo/neosnippet.vim)

-Is there any other snippet engine or custom format that you think should be supported?
-Let me know by creating an issue!

 <table>
 	<tbody>